 201 306 2546 Or Facebook Raquel Gebbia

 At what age were you certain of pursuing a career in the fashion industry?

 It's kind of funny at the age of 2 my mother said I would take purses out of carts in the grocery store and put them on me.
-I also preferred clothing and jewels rather then toys and candy.
+I also preferred clothing and jewels rather than toys and candy.
 I was not your normal child.
-As I got older clothes became my world, I would go to my room and make jeans and t shirts and even sold them to a high end store at the age of 14.
+As I got older clothes became my world, I would go to my room and make jeans and t shirts and even sold them to a high-end store at the age of 14.
 So, I would say I was born knowing :) but at the age of 6 is when it all began.
 I then managed a children's store at the age of 15 and bought myself my first car :) I then proceeded to go to Berkeley school of fashion and worked for Andrew mark as well.
-I did some modeling for a bit and got to wear all high end fashion and just loved it . ️
+I did some modeling for a bit and got to wear all high-end fashion and just loved it. ️

 What is it about fashion that you love the most?

 I love how it tells you so much about a person, yet they don't even have to open their mouth.
 The way a person dresses is crucial to the way they're viewed by those around them.
 Everybody should dress to their true selves, in addition, clothing gives you confidence.
 When you look good, you feel good.
 I know when I'm wearing an amazing outfit and a fantastic pair of shoes I feel amazing!
 I love being able to go out of the box and be me!